 Based on information available to date (including the Draft EIS), the Turnpike Authority and the Federal Highway Administration (FHWA) have identified MCB4 as the Recommended Alternative.
-This recommendation is made taking into account cost and design considerations; travel benefits; community, natural resource, and other impacts; and public involvement comments.
-At this time, the Turnpike Authority has no recommendation related to the two bridge corridor alternatives (C1 and C2), the mainland bridge approach design Options A and B, or a hurricane evacuation option.
+This recommendation is made taking into account cost and design considerations; travel benefits; community, natural resource, and other impacts; and public involvement commendation related to the two bridge corrity has no recommendation related to the two bridge corridor alternatives (C1 and C2), the mainland bridge approach design Options A and B, or a hurricane evacuation option.